EllaScheltinga/Deep-Learning-Group-75/README.md

 ## Scope of reproducibility
   The scope of this reproducibility project is limited to reproducing the results from the object recognition task using N-Caltech-101, as shown in table 1 in the AEGNN paper.
+Furthermore, we carry out hyperparameter tuning and test on a different dataset (N-Cars).

 ## Datasets